Unusual Things to Do in the Algarve, Portugal, 2025

 Quirky, fun and slightly weird.....

 Looking for quirky activities in the Algarve?
-There are plenty of unusual things to do and see here, ranging from cross-border zip lines to skull-lined chapels of bones and underground salt mines.
+There are plenty of unusual things to do and see here, ranging from cross-border zip lines to skull-lined chapels of bones, touring olive factories and underground wine cellars.
 Here are some of the fun, different and awesome things to do when in the Algarve.

 One of the top beach destinations in the world, with miles of the most beautiful coastline, there are plenty of things to do in the area that don't involve getting sand between your toes.
 Check out our suggestions that range from cultural to energetic.